Young people aged 13-19.

 Grandshake virtual work experiences are designed in partnership with local and global employers.
 You’ll finish with greater insights into and stronger relationships with people who work in your industry of interest.

 Yes.
 Our virtual work experiences are designed for students who want a brief insight into the industry and those who want to take the next step.
 We have a range of opportunities including industry tours, job shadowing, mentoring, and our micro-apprenticeships (an opportunity similar to practical work experience).

 Virtual work experiences are completely free for students, however if you want to complete a microprogram, payments can be made using debit or credit card.
 Your payments will be processed by Stripe (a world-leading payment gateway platform) and we don’t store your card details.
 In short, nothing to worry about.

 As part of the growing movement towards microlearning, Grandshake’s employer-certified credentials are custom-made to help you upskill in your industry or area of interest.
 Earning microcredentials can help fill the gaps in your CV and expand your skill base.
 Visit Grandshake MicroCreds to learn more.

 Within 7 days of completion you’ll be issued a microcredential (or digital badge).
 Follow the online link to download, email, or share your achievement across Twitter, LinkedIn, Facebook and other platforms.
 Learn more about what you can do with MicroCreds here.

-No. Unfortunately our programs are not funded by the local or federal system.
+No. Unfortunately our virtual work experiences are not funded by the local or federal system.